Check out the blog archives for some great Grand Canyon stuff!

 WOULD YOU LIKE TO BE A CONTRIBUTOR TO THE 83 VIDEO?

-If you have any photos or video footage, please send it along.
+If you have any photos or video footage from the high water in 1983, please send it along.
 I'd love to use it (and credit you as well!)
 You get a free copy of the whole video if your stuff is accepted.
 What I'm really looking for at present includes:

 * A photo of the Granite (Deer Creek) narrows, high and low water.